GSA-TTS/10x-website/news/language-access-findings.md

 Many of the participants have **very low technology literacy** and are not comfortable exploring websites and apps and do not own their own computers.

->“I don’t even know how to turn on a computer and when I need help filling out a form I ask my daughter to do it for me.”<br/>—  Spanish-language user testing participant
+>“I don't even know how to turn on a computer and when I need help filling out a form I ask my daughter to do it for me.”<br/>—  Spanish-language user testing participant

 In addition, many of the participants have older model phones and use prepaid plans.
 Many do not have Wi-Fi at home, including, for example, about 90% of the Spanish-language participants.